charles-reinertson/book_recommendations/README.md

 [![Coverage Status](https://coveralls.io/repos/github/charles-reinertson/book_recommendations/badge.svg?branch=main)](https://coveralls.io/github/charles-reinertson/book_recommendations?branch=main)

 ## Background
-Python package that allows users to easily clean and add data with predefined categories to a recommendation engine for books.
+Python package that allows users to easily clean and add data with predefined features to a recommendation engine for books.
 Users can retrieve their recommendations based upon past books they have reviewed.
 The package will allow web developers to create a website for book recommendations.
 The package contains different configuration settings such as whether to auto-clean the data or recommend books based on similar users or similar books.
 The similar books model uses the K-Nearest Neighbor algorithm whereas the similar users specification uses the Matrix Factorization algorithm.

 ## Team Members
 Charles Reinertson\